Yu-Tsern/DigitalCertificateLab/lab2/README.md

 openssl req -key /etc/ssl/private/ca1.key -new -x509 -days 365 -out /etc/ssl/ca1.crt
 ```

 Fill in the information of that certificate.

-**_Notice: The common name does not matter if the node is not going to host any server.
+The common name does not matter if the node is not going to host any server.
 Thus, you can pick whatever name you want for CAs.
 However, the common name for web server should be consistent with your settings.
-For simplicity, the common names used in the example will correspond to the names of nodes, that is jhuca1.edu, jhuca2.edu, jhuca3.edu, and jhuws.edu_**.
+For simplicity, the common names used in the example will correspond to the names of nodes, that is jhuca1.edu, jhuca2.edu, jhuca3.edu, and jhuws.edu

 ```
 You are about to be asked to enter information that will be incorporated